butterygg/lp_analysis/lp report.md

 # Liquidity Provider Return Analysis - Methodology Report

 ## Overview
-This report analyzes the expected returns for liquidity providers (LPs) in chain TVL futures markets using historical backtesting over 12 months of data across Arbitrum, Base, and Unichain.
+This report analyzes the simulated returns for liquidity providers (LPs) in chain TVL futures markets using historical backtesting over 12 months of data across Arbitrum, Base, and Unichain.

 # Methodology